How providers can submit PLICS data

 - contain the header message and populated as specified in the specification

 - contain activity data as specified in the specifications

-The format and structure of the XML files are detailed on the NHS England and NHS Improvement website in the Structure of XML files for submission to NHS Digital and Schema Base Elements (zip file).
+The format and structure of the XML files are detailed on the NHS England and NHS Improvement website as below:

 How many PLICS files providers should submit

 Each Trust needs to make a full submission, defined as 12 monthly files per Feed type for all required activity data and 1 Reconciliation file.

 Below is a full list of all files that you should submit, depending on the PLICS collection you are completing:

 For Ambulance providers you should submit 13 files which all pass validation as below:

 - AMB Feed type – 12 monthly files to be provided